-ISUtrecht is building a cohesive music programme for all students from KG up to grade 10.
-It is our aim to provide an allround music curriculum for all our students with the option to join an ensemble, or take private lessons at school.
+ISUtrecht is building a cohesive music programme for all students from KG up to grade 12.
+It is our aim to provide an allround music curriculum for all our students with the option to join a choir, orchestra, band or take private lessons at school.
+If you are interested in music at our school, please watch the film about our Mission Statement in which the music programme plays an important part.

 We believe music is an art form in which many different skills, the learner profile attributes and creativity come together.
 At the ISUtrecht we are creating an environment where music is always present and where children will be educated to become skillful musicians, whilst at the same time being encouraged to use music as a creative outlet.

 In our main building we have a dedicated primary, as well as a secondary music room.
 There is also a practice studio, which is used for practicing, or recording music, but also for one-on-one instrumental lessons.

 In kindergarten students start with the concept of steady beat.
 They also work on finding their ‘singing voice’.
 Music is taught with the Kodály philosophy in mind.
 Kodály, a mid- twentieth century Hungarian composer, has been a world-wide influence on the way music is being taught to young children.
 He developed the idea of working backwards, whereby children are first being introduced to musical concepts by listening, or singing, before they learn music notation.

-In the IB Middle Years Programme (MYP) the students get to make and experience music during a host of dynamic projects, such as songwriting and recording pop songs, learning about the music industry, experiencing the polyphonic music of J.S.
+In the IB Middle Years Programme (MYP) the students get to make and experience music during a host of dynamic projects, such as songwriting and recording pop songs, experiencing the polyphonic music of J.S.
 Bach, or playing songs from the sixties for the elderly people in a care center close to the school.
+Students in grade 8 also have a special music composing project at TivoliVredenburg called “Pronkstukken”.
 Responsible for the secondary music lessons is music teacher David de Geus.